ILIAS-eLearning/ILIAS/Modules/Exercise/ROADMAP.md

 ### Replace Accordion view by KS Listing Panels

 The accordions should be replaced by KS elements.
-Most probably a Listing Panel with Items that links to specialised assignment type specific views (e.g. Panels) in a second UI level.
+Most probably a Listing Panel with Items that links to specialised assignment type specific views (e.g. Panels) in a second UI level instead of the legacy InfoScreenGUI.

 ## Long Term